 If you’re seriously interested in buying a limo, Limo For Sale and American Limousine Sales are great resources for finding any kind of limo you may want.
 Both sites list prices for new and used limos in several different makes and models.

-If you are interested in running your own limo service, try the following resources to get started: LCT (Limousine, Charter, & Tour) Magazine
+If you are interested in running your own limo service, try the following resource to get started: LCT (Limousine, Charter, & Tour) Magazine